 In a few studies, extended contact mothers held their babies for only an extra 30 minutes more than control mothers.
 This was during the first hour after birth.

-Mothers who get more time with their babies:
+When Mothers get more time with their babies

 - nurse for longer and with more ease (77% nursing at 2 months vs 27% in the control group)